 xNT NFC Chip

-- 13.56MHz ISO14443A & NFC Type 2 chip
+- NTAG216 13.56MHz ISO14443A & NFC Type 2 chip

 - 2x12mm cylindrical sterile bioglass implant

 More DetailsWARNING This kit definitely contains dangerous things.
-While the xNT chip has undergone several quality checks during manufacture and has been put through a battery of tests, it has not been certified by any government regulatory agency for implantation or use inside the human body.
+While our x-series chip implants have undergone several quality checks during manufacture, and have been put through a battery of tests, they have not been certified by any government regulatory agency for implantation or use inside the human body.
 Use of this device is strictly at your own risk.

 The xNT NFC chip implant was designed by Dangerous Things and production of it was originally crowdfunded via an Indiegogo campaign in 2013.
 It works with NFC enabled smartphones, certain commercial access control systems, and USB contactless ISO14443A readers.

 It’s going in your body, you should learn about things like performance expectations, installation procedure, first steps after installation, etc.

 The xNT kit contains the following products and materials, which are designed to enable you to bring the kit to a professional installation partner for installation.

 - 1 sterile injector assembly, pre-loaded with xNT chip implant

 - 1 sterile gauze pad for post-installation wound care